 In our teleportation protocol, we perform Alice's measurement as a Bell measurement on qubits $A$ and $3$.
 Thus, after preparing the explicit forms of the resource states on qubits $1, 2, 3, B$ via the quantum circuit in Fig.~\ref{fig:resource_prep_circuit}, we decode the resource state qubits into their logical basis (Eq.~\ref{eq:logical_qubits}) so that the two-dimensional logical subspace on qubits $1, 2, 3$ is mapped to a single logical qubit on $3$.
 This is accomplished through the decoding circuit shown below in Fig~\ref{fig:logical_decode}, and allows Alice's von Neumann measurement $\Pi_m$ to be implemented experimentally as a normal Bell measurement on qubits $A$ and $3$.

-The state preparation circuit in Fig.~\ref{fig:resource_prep_circuit} transpiles to a circuit depth of 24 and size of 54, consisting of 28 $RZ$ gates, 20 $SX$ gates, and 6 entangling $CZ$ gates.
-The logical decoding circuit in Fig~\ref{fig:logical_decode} transpiles to a depth of 36 and size of 74, with 36 $RZ$ gates, 28 $SX$ gates, and 10 $CZ$ gates.
+The state preparation circuit in Fig.~\ref{fig:resource_prep_circuit} is transpiled together with the logical decoding circuit in Fig.~\ref{fig:logical_decode}, with a combined circuit depth of 36 and size of 74, totaling 36 $RZ$ gates, 28 $SX$ gates, and 10 $CZ$ gates.
 These depths and counts are the same for both resource states, which allows them to be used as a controlled comparison for analyzing how the differing degrees of entanglement affect the observed error behavior.
 Once the entangled resource is prepared, we prepare the entangled Bell state in Eq.~\ref{eq:bell_state_ra} on qubits $R$ and $A$.
 We prepare the logical resource states first in order to minimize the extent of idle decoherence experienced by the teleportation input state preceding Alice's measurement.